 5 Questions Every Homeowner Should Be Asking Themselves When Considering A New Roof

 The process of replacing or repairing a roof can be a stressful experience.
-From choosing a trustworthy contractor to manage the entire process and avoiding pitfalls, it’s no surprise that many homeowners put-off the project as long as possible.
+From choosing a trustworthy contractor to manage the entire process, choosing metal roofing or shingles and avoiding pitfalls, it’s no surprise that many homeowners put-off the project as long as possible.

 Your roof does, however, represent a very important investment in the protection of your home.
 If your roof really needs to be repaired or replaced, it’s not a good idea to wait.
 Here’s a few key questions that can help you determine how well your roof is doing: